-- i. the applicable reduction of working hours (ADV) compensation;
+i. the applicable reduction of working hours (ADV) compensation;

-- j. the applicable overtime and/or shifted hours allowances;
+- j. the applicable allowances;

-- k. the applicable allowance for unsocial hours (including public holiday allowance) and allowances for physically straining circumstances;

-- I. the applicable shift allowance;

-- m. the applicable travel allowance;

-- n. other applicable expense allowances;
+- k. the applicable expense allowances;

-- o. the applicable allowance for work-related travel hours and/or travel time;
+- I. the applicable allowance for work-related travel hours and/or travel time;

-- p. the applicable one-off payments;
+- m. the applicable one-off payments;

-- g. the applicable homeworking allowances.
+- n. the applicable homeworking allowances;

+- o. the applicable fixed year-end bonuses.